 Element or system Value Allowance for thermal bridging Thermal bridging allowance is calculated using the lengths of junctions in the actual dwelling and the 'Option 2' psi values in Table R2.
 Note.
 Where the area of openings in the actual dwelling is > 25% of the total floor area the lengths of junctions in the notional dwelling remain the same as the lengths in the actual dwelling, even though window area is reduced as described for 'Opening areas' above.
 If lengths of thermal bridges are not specified, use a y-value of 0.05 to determine heat losses from thermal bridges.
-Ventilation system Natural ventilation with intermittent extract fans Air permeability 5 m3/h·m2 at 50 Pa Chimneys and open flues None of any type - i.e. worksheet (6a) to (6f) are zero Extract fans / passive vents 2 extract fans for total floor area up to 70 m2, 3 for total floor area $>$ 70 m2 and up to 100 m2, 4 for total floor area $>$ 100 m2 Main heating fuel (space and water) Where space heating is provided by an existing heat network, same as actual dwelling.
-Otherwise: Mains gas Heating system Where space heating is provided by an existing heat network, same as actual dwelling.
-Otherwise: Boiler and radiators Central heating pump 2013 or later, in heated space Design flow temperature = 55°C Boiler Where space heating is provided by an existing heat network, not applicable.
+Ventilation system Natural ventilation with intermittent extract fans Air permeability 5 m3/h·m2 at 50 Pa Chimneys and open flues None of any type - i.e. worksheet (6a) to (6f) are zero Extract fans / passive vents 2 extract fans for total floor area up to 70 m2, 3 for total floor area $>$ 70 m2 and up to 100 m2, 4 for total floor area $>$ 100 m2 Main heating fuel (space and water) Where the existing heat network approach is used, same space heating as actual dwelling.
+Otherwise: Mains gas Heating system Where the existing heat network approach is used, same space heating as actual dwelling.
+Otherwise: Boiler and radiators Central heating pump 2013 or later, in heated space Design flow temperature = 55°C Boiler Where the existing heat network approach is used, not applicable.
 Otherwise: If gas or liquid fuel combi boiler performing space heating in actual dwelling, mains gas instantaneous combi boiler; otherwise mains gas regular boiler.
 Efficiency, SEDBUK(2009) = 89.5% For mains gas instantaneous combi boiler, this translates into: Winter efficiency = 88.9% Summer efficiency = 80.3% For mains gas regular boiler, this translates into: Winter efficiency = 88.8% Summer efficiency = 79.8% No permanent pilot light Room-sealed, fan-assisted flue Modulating burner control No hot water test for combi boiler